 •Berkshire Schools Association - County Cup Final Under 16 Boys v Girls

-•Identify the broad issues that need to be addressed for football, pitch utilisation, quality & maintenance issues, access, barriers to participation and wider action needed to address these.
+• Identify the broad issues that need to be addressed for football, pitch utilisation, quality and maintenance issues, access, barriers to participation and wider action needed to address these.

-•Determine the future role of 3G Football Turf Pitches in sustaining and growing the game in West Berkshire.
+• Determine the future role of 3G Football Turf Pitches (FTP) in sustaining and growing the game in West Berkshire.

 The assessment and strategy are required to assist in sport and recreation facility development and provide a robust and up-to-date evidence base to support planning policy documents, development management decisions, infrastructure planning, funding bids and investment decisions.